nelsonGuti/Blog/src/pages/articles/Issue_08/index.md

 }
 ```

-If we needed to again return only the objects of the family members that are females and their role, how could we do it?
+If we needed to again return only the objects of the family members that are females how could we do it?

 ### Object.fromEntries to the rescue